sixsixseven/battleship/readme.md

 Let's see if I can maintain the discipline to finish this game.

 ##	Your feedback
 I value your input, and would love to hear from you.
 Please feel free to add comments, or make clones to play with the code.
-This is an exercise in expaning my knowledge, so I'm not currently accepting contributions to the code.
+This is an exercise in expanding my knowledge, so I'm not currently accepting contributions to the code.

 ##	To-do:
 1.	~~Define classes~~